t2-project/documentation/source/index.rst

 | The monolith retains the modular structure, therefore we call it **T2-Modulith**.

 The initial main purpose of the T2-Project reference application was to trigger SLO violations with regard to response time and availability (see :doc:`Microservices Usage <microservices/use>` for more information).
-The initial purpose of the T2-Modulith was to compare a microservices application with a monolith application in terms of energy consumption.
+The initial purpose of the T2-Modulith was to compare a microservices application with a monolith application in terms of energy consumption (see :doc:`Energy Measurements <measurements/index>` for more information).

 Repository Structure
 ====================